 Web opt-in mobile identification number requirements

-- Add “Text HELP to 55512 for help” and “Text STOP to 55512 to stop”
+- Add “Text HELP to nnnnn for help” and “Text STOP to nnnnn to stop”

-- Link to terms and privacy pages
+- Include link to terms and privacy pages

-- Screenshots are permissible.
+- Screenshots are permissible

-- Opt-out and help keywords in BOLD letters.
+- Opt-out and help keywords in BOLD letters

-- The shortcode that will be used to send SMS messages.
+- The short code that will be used to send SMS messages

-Keywords are mandatory for all services delivered via shortcode.
+Keywords are mandatory for all services delivered via short code.
 The service must support keywords for opt-in, opt-out, and help.
 When a user texts any of the supported keywords, the service must have an auto-response that contains specific language around the messaging frequency and message rates.

 Example: We send job alerts to users who have registered on our site and opted in to receive SMS job alerts.

-- The opt-in process for new users: a short description of how new users can opt into your services.
+- The opt-in process for new users: a short description of how new users can opt in to your services.
 The opt-in process may include any of the following methods: